What are Warts?

-- Seeking prompt treatment for development of skin lesions.
+- Seeking prompt intervention for development of skin lesions.

-Treatment for your wart lesion will be offered depending on the location and size of the warts, alongside the judgement of your podiatrist for the swiftest and most effective treatment.
-Our podiatrists utilize two main treatments in clinic to eradicate wart tissue.
+Wart lesion care will be offered based on the location and size of the warts.
+During consultation, your podiatrist will determine the swiftest and most effective approach.
+Our podiatrists utilize two main strategies in clinic to eradicate wart tissues.

-- 1x time treatment required for majority of cases
+- 1x time session required for majority of cases

 - Minimal downtime